NicolasLagaillardie/mpst_rust_github/artifact.md

 ./scripts/ping_pong_mesh_ring.sh # This will take more than 24 hours
 ```

-NB: we have executed this script on the high performance computing server,
+__Note__: we have executed this script on the high performance computing server,
 and running the whole script took over 24 hours.
 Progress is shown while running each benchmark.
-We propose a similar but smaller set of benchmarks below.

 You can also run one the following scripts
 to retrieve results for only one kind of protocols: